 Use the following buttons in the rich text editor to further format your text:

 The rich text editor makes it easy to add media to your posts, too.
 You can upload images and videos from your computer, or you can embed them with URLs.

 Finally, there’s a button that allows you to clear all formatting from a selected piece of text.

-For example, Shogun only counts as one Shopify app, but it allows you to create just about any kind of blog post you can imagine.
+The Shogun page builder app allows you to create just about any kind of blog post you can imagine.

-The Shogun page builder has a drag-and-drop interface, making it especially user-friendly.
+Shogun has a drag-and-drop interface, making it especially user-friendly.
 Even if you don’t know a single line of code, you can use Shogun to create posts that look and function like they were designed by a professional web developer.

 To build a blog post for your Shopify store with Shogun:

 1. From your Shopify account dashboard, select “Apps”.

 3. Search for and download Shogun.
 Plans start at $39.99/month, and you’re able to try before you buy with the 10-day free trial.